 Ennahdha’s Hamadi Jebali might be prime minister, but it is Rachid Ghannouchi, the joint recipient of the award, who remains the movement’s philosopher and its undisputed leader.

-A former physician, Marzouki is adamant that authoritarianism is “a disease” which must be treated.
+A former physician, Marzouki is adamant that authoritarianism is “a disease” that must be treated.

 Marzouki was also named by Foreign Policy magazine as the world’s second most influential thinker in 2012 in their annual list, published on Monday.